 Here’s what you need to know about changing the parentage on a birth certificate.

 Presumption of paternity

 A birth certificate is completed and issued at the time of a child’s birth.
 If you are not certain of the child’s biological father at this time, you can opt to leave the father’s name empty and add it later once you have taken a paternity test, which does not require having to go to court in most states.
 The mother can always take a non-invasive prenatal DNA paternity test so that this information is known before the child is born.
-(This type of prenatal paternity test can be performed as early as eight weeks.)
+(This type of prenatal paternity test can be performed as early as seven weeks.)

 In most states, both individuals are presumed to be the parents if a couple is married.
 This is commonly known as ‘presumption of paternity,’ as the man is automatically registered as the biological father of the child without DNA verification.
 If marital infidelity is suspected, a legal paternity test can be taken and presented as evidence in court.

 How to change the father on a birth certificate

 In order to change the father listed on a birth certificate, you must go through a lengthy process to legally pronounce an individual as a biological parent and legal guardian.
 This is known as adjudicating parentage.

 The process begins with submitting a petition to your state judiciary requesting to adjudicate parentage.
 Your state should have an official form for adjudicating parentage that requests information such as:

 - The name(s)of the child or children whose parentage you are trying to amend

 - Whether the child(ren) currently has(have) a legally-acknowledged/presumed father